 Astros MiLB Position Review: Catcher

-Now that the season is over we will review each position in the minor league system.
-This week we will start with catcher position where there was a breakout performer in the system.
+Now that the season is over we will review each position in the minor league system during the 2019 season.
+This week we will start with catcher position.

 THE REST OF THE PACK

 Stubbs, the brother of Garrett, had a nice professional debut playing for Tri-City and Quad Cities.
 He posted a .799 OPS with 19 XBH in just 55 games.
 Overall this was good for a 10.4 BB% and a 137 wRC+.